deanlie/ReopenAndRisk/README.md

 maybe by a factor of 10000, or maybe two data points are way off, throwing the whole plot scale off.
 Hold off on debugging until tables are displayed!
 Display those tables!
-> 2. TestGrowth tab should change to TestingRate
+> 2. DONE: TestGrowth tab changes to TestingRate
-> 3. DONE: More decimals for small percents, please! fixed in table display
+> 3. DONE: Three decimal places are shown in testing rate table display

-  NOTES: computations for Testing_Rate are in rebuildTestResultsData.R, rebuildDataFileForType.R, and updateStateLevelSerializedDataFiles.R.
-  loadAllUSData.R looks as though it gets a file.

 Closed branches:
 ----------------